MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

         self.symbols = symbols
 ~~~
 {: .language-python}
 set the value of the local object variables to the value of the parameters.
-Here, the `self` syntax refers to the instance of the class.
 Any time you want to set or create a variable associated with a class in its definition, you use this syntax.
 We can now use this class definition in our code.
 For example, to create our water molecule, we use the class.
 This is called creating an *instance* of the class.

 ~~~